emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 Generally, folks seem to think that you need to understand 80-90% of something for it to be considered comprehensible input.
 I'm not sure where I stand on this — I definitely listened to content I _barely_ understood at the beginning.
 That's because I hate being bored.

+There's a great <a href="https://blog.thelinguist.com/comprehensible-input/" target="_blank">explanation of comprehensible input on Steve Kaufmann's blog</a>.

 Because I hate being bored, I maybe bit off more than I could chew when it came to the difficulty of the German I was listening to and reading.
 But in the long run I think that cultivating my love for German was more important than optimizing my input comprehension at the beginning.

 ### How to use comprehensible input as a beginner when you don't understand anything